Accessible Pedestrian Signals

 The building won numerous awards for Architecture.
 So this raises questions about what is judged as a good building.
 Time to start including accessibility for all in the judging criteria for these awards.

 The bottom line is that the hospital must rectify the breaches of the the National Construction Code and Access to Premises Standard.
-And it is a long and expensive list.
+And it is a long and expensive list that reaches into the millions of dollars.

 Unfortunately Peter Ryan passed away before the Judge handed down his decision.
 A Sourceable article written by Bryce Tolliday has more detail.
 The title of the article is Non-Compliant Hospital Costs Queensland Taxpayers Millions.